tangle-network/dapp/README.md

 - [bridge-dapp](./apps/bridge-dapp/README.md): an interface for interacting and bridging assets cross-chain using Webb's Asset Protocol.
 - [hubble-stats](./apps/hubble-stats/README.md): an interface for displaying statistical data of the Cross-chain Bridging System.
 - [stats-dapp](./apps/stats-dapp/README.md): an interface for displaying statistical data of Webb's Tangle Network (DKG system).
-- [zk-explorer](./apps/zk-explorer/README.md): a platform for discovering and learning about zero-knowledge proof projects and circuits, featuring detailed project insights, filtering options, and more.

 <div align="right"><a href="#table-of-contents">↑ Back to top ↑</a></div>